1Solon/AS3-Blockchain/README.md

 This project is a simple blockchain viewer for the `seed.bitcoin.sipa.be` seed, when a new block is added, the application will display the bew block on the frontend.

+*Note, this project will only display blocks made AFTER it is started, as such, it may take some time for the first block to be displayed.*

+*Note2, it is not necessary to refresh the page, the application will automatically update when a new block is added.*

 ## Project Structure

 The project is divided into two main parts: